redpanda-ai/Meerkat/ROADMAP.md

 		* - [ ] Set up a call with Deepu to get the label choices and the samples to be labeled in a sensible place so that we can move forward.
 		* - [ ] Determine why our labelers had trouble distinguishing subtypes of transfers, perhaps retry those
 		* - [ ] Reclassify the ***other*** transactions and see if providing ***charges and fees*** gives us labels
-		* - [ ] Add some E-trade data, or other cash management accounts to make sure we see some dividens and capital gains
+		* - [ ] Add some E-trade data, or other cash management accounts to make sure we see some dividends and capital gains
 	* 3/7
 		* - [ ] Think of a way to integrate a series of per-merchant classifiers that take the form of a series of regex expressions.
 			* Each bundle of regex expressions will serve as a per-merchant classifier